AmirPasalic/postgres-performance-test/README.md

 #### Initialize

 The initialize.sh script will:
-- create a docker container for PostgreSql.
-In this PostgreSql container a test database will be created called CarReservationsDb.
+- create a docker container for PostgreSQL.
+In this PostgreSQL container a test database will be created called CarReservationsDb.
 The schema for this database will be created with tables structured with standard sql schema and JSONB based schema.
 3 tables per schema type will be created.

 - seed some test data to this tables

-The intialize.sh script can be run with some input arguments in order to control how many records of the seeded data should be inserted.
-This gives the possiblity to run the performance test on 1000 or 100000, 1 000 000 000 or any number of records in particular tables.
+The initialize.sh script can be run with some input arguments in order to control how many records of the seeded data should be inserted.
+This gives the possibility to run the performance test on 1000 or 100000, 1 000 000 000 or any number of records in particular tables.

 More infos on this command can be found in the help page of the initialize.sh.